 HEY DUDES!
 Check out our Men’s Packing List for Backpacking Europe — it is a similar guide to this one, but the suggestions are geared toward guys.

 - What Not to Bring

-I’ve encountered girls out there that had so much stuff that they needed someone to help them stand up when they put on their backpack.
-At this point your bag is just an anchor.
-To avoid this, I suggest keeping limiting yourself to around 20lbs of gear (including your bag).
+We’ve seen so many travelers who’ve packed so much that they needed someone to help them stand up when they put on their backpacks.
+At this point, your bag is just an anchor.
+To avoid this, we suggest limiting yourself to around 20 lbs of gear if you’re backpacking.

 Tips for Choosing Clothing for Travel